 - Carry your blue reliever inhaler at all times

-- If your asthma gets worse contact your GP, or if you have a severe attack call 999.
+- If your asthma gets worse contact your GP or 111, or if you have a severe attack call 999.